Guideline for a 2022 Helen Carswell Proposal:

-The purpose of this guideline is to keep you focused on describing how your project will help the community, including the benefits to RPSM.
+The purpose of this guideline is to keep you focused on describing how your project will help the community, including the benefits to Community Music Schools of Toronto at Jane Finch.
 The sections and questions below may be used to create an outline for your proposal.
 However, the questions are not mandatory; they should be regarded as prompts to help you articulate your ideas in a community-engaged way.
-Your proposal should include a cover page, project description and appendices (see below for the list of necessary appendices and a final checklist of what to include in your proposal).
+Your proposal should include a cover page, project description and appendices (see below for the list of necessary appendices to include).

 Heading/Cover page: Project title/ date/ name and contact information of the principal investigator(s)/ current position of investigator(s)/ faculty affiliation(s) of the investigator(s)

 Outline and Description of the project: Use subheadings in your project description; it will be easier to read.

 Paragraph 1: Introduction – background and definitions (150 – 300 words):